Did You Suffer Complications from an IVC Filter?

 Our product liability and medical malpractice lawyers have extensive experience handling complex, high-profile cases like these.
 If you or someone you love have received an IVC filter, contact Munley Law for a free consultation.
 We work on a contingency basis, so there is no fee unless we obtain a recovery for you.
 Fill out our email form or call 855-866-5529.

 An IVC filter, also known as a blood clot filter, is a small wire implant designed to catch blood clots and prevent them from traveling to the heart and lungs.
 They are used in patients who cannot take anticoagulants (blood thinners) and are at risk for pulmonary embolisms.

 Five specific products manufactured by C.R.
-Bard and Cook Medical have been identified in lawsuits:
+Bard, Cook Medical, and Cordis have been identified in lawsuits:

 - The Bard Recovery filter

 - The Bard G2 filter

 - The Cook Celect filter